SignalK/freeboard-sk/README.md

 The Freeboard application will look to connect to a Signal K server at the *ip address:port* contained in the url of your browser.

-During development, if a Signal K server is not running on your development device, you are able to specify the Signal K server api / stream host you wish to connect to by editing the `DEV_SERVER` object in the `src/app.info.ts` file.
+In development mode you are able to specify the Signal K server host address and port you wish to connect to by editing the `DEV_SERVER` object in the `src/app.info.ts` file.
 ```
 DEV_SERVER {
     host: '192.168.99.100',